 "Student complaint procedure" is the vehicle by which students can bring to RUSVM's attention any complaint relating to their experience with RUSVM or a member of the RUSVM community.
 It is the mechanism for investigating and attempting to resolve complaints raised by students.
-The student complaint procedure can be found in the student handbook. https://veterinary.rossu.edu/media/11921/rusvm-student-handbook
+The student complaint procedure can be found in the student handbook veterinary.rossu.edu/media/11921/rusvm-student-handbook.

-"Speak Up" refers to SpeakUp Adtalem Global Education, a reporting system managed by a third party vendor (Convercent), which encourages members of the Adtalem community to come forward with questions or concerns, including allegations of sex and/ or gender-based misconduct.
-Reports can be made anonymously or reporters can provide their name and contact information.
-All Colleagues are encouraged to reach out to askHR to escalate concerns, but if they do not feel they can do so, they can report the matter anonymously through SpeakUp.
+"Speak Up" rrefers to the Adtalem Speak Up Program, a reporting system managed by a third-party vendor (Convercent), which encourages members of the RUSVM community to come forward with questions or concerns, including allegations of sex and/or gender-based misconduct.
+Reports can be made anonymously, or reporters can provide their name and contact information.
 Colleagues are expected to ask legal, compliance and ethics questions and report suspected wrongdoing.
-Colleagues and students can utilize the SpeakUp program by phone at 1-800-461-9330 or on-line at www.speakupadtalem.com.
-Matters are then assigned to appropriate members of the Adtalem Home Office or Institutional Leadership for review.
+Colleagues and students can utilize the Speak Up program by contacting the third-party contractor Convercent by phone at 1.800.461.9330 (in the U.S.) or +1.720.514.4400 (in St. Kitts), or online at t speakupadtalem.com.